lisa-analyzer/lisa/CONTRIBUTING.md

 	+ Commit related to an issue should start with the issue identifier: `#issuenbr fixing ...`.
 	+ The commit message should be short and intuitive.
 If you feel the need for a longer explaination, separate the title of the commit from the full description with an empty line, and the fully elaborate your commit message.
 + Make sure you have added the necessary tests for your changes under in `src/test/java`.
-+ Run a complete build with `gradle build` before creating a pull request!
++ Run a complete build with `gradle completeBuild` before creating a pull request!
 This will ensure that LiSA still builds fine and that all of the tests are passing.

 ## Submitting Changes ##